Ryan Delaire: Carolina Panthers

 On September 30, 2015, the Carolina Panthers signed Delaire off the Redskins' practice squad.

 In his first career game against the Tampa Bay Buccaneers, he recorded five tackles and two sacks of Jameis Winston.
-In following game, during the Panthers 27-23 victory at the Seattle Seahawks, Delaire recorded one tackle and five quarterback pressures against Russell Wilson.
-During the Panthers week 11 victory over the Washington Redskins to move them to 10-0 for the first time in franchise history, Delaire recorded a half sack on quarterback Kirk Cousins.
+In the next game where he participated during the Panthers 27–23 victory at the Seattle Seahawks, Delaire recorded one tackle and five quarterback pressures against Russell Wilson.
+During the Panthers week 11 victory over the Washington Redskins to move them to 10–0 for the first time in franchise history, Delaire recorded a half sack on quarterback Kirk Cousins.

 On February 7, 2016, Delaire's Panthers played in Super Bowl 50.
 He was inactive for the game, which saw the Panthers fall to the Denver Broncos by a score of 24–10.

 On September 27, 2016, Delaire was placed on injured reserve with a knee injury.
 He was activated off injured reserve on November 25, 2016.
 He was placed back on injured reserve on December 27, 2016.

 On July 25, 2017, Delaire was waived by the Panthers with a failed physical designation.